 According to most manufacturers, ultrasonic repellers don’t affect dogs and cats.
 Cats and dogs can hear ultrasonic frequencies, but they are primarily unbothered by these sounds.
 However, these devices can be a nuisance when used at the maximum volume, especially for pets with a nervous disposition.

 Cats and dogs may display anxious behavior, backing away, hiding, tail tucking, inappropriate scratching, and whining or barking as signs of distress to ultrasonic pest repellers.

 If you have rabbits or rodent pets such as guinea pigs, hamsters, and chinchillas in your home, ultrasonic repellers can make them distressed and uncomfortable.
 These devices can also have negative effects on frogs, reptile pets, and fish pets.

 Ultrasonic repellers are a safe way to control pests and rodents.
 These devices emit high-frequency sound waves that make the environment uncomfortable for pests, but usually above the human hearing range.

 As far as pet birds are concerned, ultrasonic pest repellers are safe to use.
-Like humans, birds cannot hear into the frequency produced by these devices and aren’t affected by the sounds.
-However, if your bird shows any signs of discomfort or aggressive behavior to ultrasonic devices, discontinue their use.
+Like humans, birds cannot hear the frequency produced by these devices and aren’t affected by the sounds.
+However, if your bird shows any signs of discomfort or aggressive behavior toward ultrasonic devices, discontinue their use.